bibanon/bibanon/History/Sites/4chan/4chan-History.md

     <n0> Time for 8chan.

 According to [Everything Shii Knows](http://shii.org/knows/4chan), moot registered 4chan.net on 29th September 2003.
 The first [news post](http://www.4chan.org/news/?all) dates the site as opening two days later on 1st October.

+The foundation of 4chan fired up much of the English anonymous forum community, especially in [[world2ch]].
+The archived thread [[here|dramabomb.txt]] gives a rare look into what was happening at the time.

 RH went from full of 2chan links to full of 4chan links.
 I remember pasting links in other channels, too.
 The ease of which a person could post content and share links like this was a major factor in the success of 4chan, and other top websites later replicated this model: Youtube (video), Imageshack (long-term image storage), and
 Rapidshare (files).